How To Make Your FEMA Claim?

 - Your policy number

-- A telephone address or an e-mail address which you can access at any time
+- A telephone address or an e-mail address that you can access at any time

 An adjuster will contact you within a few days of filing the complaint.
 You can contact your company agent if the Adjuster fails to contact you.